Expert-Token Resonance MoE: Bidirectional Routing with Efficiency Affinity-Driven Active Selection: Experiments

 \subsection{Efficiency Promotion and Memory Footprint Reduction}

-As detailed in Section \ref{method}, we consistently use Top-1 routing to ensure the routing implementation aligns with our theoretical framework.
-The Baseline model utilizes a limited expert capacity mode instead of the \textit{groupedGEMM} scheme, which avoids token dropping, with the capacity factor set to 1.1.
-LocMoE considers data distribution uniformity and estimates expert capacity using a lower bound formula derived from its theoretical conclusions in the first batch, maintaining it as a constant during subsequent training.
-LocMoE+ fixes the range of score sums, processes hidden states, and calculates current expert capacity.
-The subsequent analysis addresses the training time, convergence, and memory usage efficiency of these schemes on multiple sizes of Ascend clusters.
+We consistently employ Top-1 routing to align implementation with our theoretical framework.
+The baseline model uses constrained expert capacity rather than groupedGEMM, preventing token dropout with a capacity factor of 1.1.
+LocMoE incorporates distributional uniformity and estimates expert capacity via a theoretically-derived lower bound formula from the initial batch, maintaining this value throughout training.
+Our approach ("LocMoE+" in figures) constrains score sum ranges, processes hidden states, and dynamically calculates expert capacity.
+The subsequent analysis examines training efficiency, convergence, and memory utilization across multiple Ascend cluster configurations.

-Figure \ref{time} illustrates the time consumption of these methods during the first 1000 iterations of training.
-Due to initialization and some unstable factors, time consumption is recorded starting from the 5th iteration.
-The Baseline model’s time consumption is relatively stable.
-As iterations increase, LocMoE's time consumption slightly decreases, particularly in 32N and 64N, consistent with the conclusion that locality loss is effective only when the number of experts is greater than or equal to the number of nodes.
-LocMoE+ incurs slightly higher time consumption than LocMoE due to the computational overhead of token rearrangement.
-However, as token features converge, the required tokens gradually decrease and stabilize, leading to a decline in time consumption, which remains stable in subsequent training processes.
-Overall, LocMoE+ reduces training time by 2.9\% to 13.3\% compared to LocMoE, and by 5.4\% to 46.6\% compared to the Baseline.

-We select 10 iterations at equal intervals from the training iterations to collect data on the time consumption of computation, communication, overlap, and idle periods, as shown in Figure \ref{time_ratio}.
-It is important to note that the data collection operation also introduces some overhead.
-After integrating LocMoE and LocMoE+, the time consumption of each component decreases, with a significantly greater reduction in computation overhead compared to communication overhead.
-Additionally, as the cluster size increases, the proportion of computation/communication overlap decreases, and the magnitude of the reduction in computation overhead diminishes.
-Figure \ref{ppl} illustrates perplexity as a measure of convergence.
-The convergence curves of these approaches indicate normal loss convergence, with LocMoE+ not adversely impacting convergence.

-The proportional time consumption at the operator level is depicted in Figure \ref{op}.
-Among the components, AI CORE efficiently executes matrix multiplications and convolutions in AI algorithms; AI VECTOR CORE accelerates vector operations through parallel processing; MIX AIC integrates different types of operators and optimizes for multiple tasks; AI CPU is optimized in hardware and instruction sets to better support AI algorithms.
-LocMoE+ selects fewer tokens, resulting in a 17$\times$ performance improvement in the FFN \textit{MatMul} operator compared to the Baseline and a 2.6$\times$ improvement compared to LocMoE.
-This leads to an overall 2.8$\times$ reduction in the cumulative time consumption of the \textit{MatMul} operator and a 2.6$\times$ decrease in Cube computing load.
-However, the proportions of \textit{TopK} and \textit{IndexPutV2}, related to rearrangement, show a slight increase.